mmhuntsman/datasciencecoursera/getting-and-cleaning-data/course_project/CodeBook.md

 * STANDING
 * LAYING

 The remaining variables come from the source dataset and have had the "mean" aggregate function applied at the SubjectID - ActivityName level.
+The data source variables are all normalized and bounded within [-1,1].
+As such, the mean value calculated here represents the mean of the normalized values.
+All variables are of the type Number.

 "tBodyAcc-mean()-X"